 In a conversation with Apple engineers, I also learned that some older devices do not match color.
 That’s fine, but devices should be listed so our apps can adapt gracefully to this situation.

 Why is color management important?
 Until now, every iOS device ships with just one color profile, sRGB, which is a good general color space for drawing color on screens.
 The problem is that not all screens are built the same: the photo you view on your laptop may look different on a desktop monitor, which may look different still on a mobile device.
 Color management is a way to adjust each of those screens so that the image you’re working on remains consistent.

 Apple’s screens are generally very good, but for photographers and other visual artists and designers, the inability to adjust the color profile has meant that the iPad is excluded from any serious image-processing workflows.

 Now, with true color management possible on the iPad Pro, the tablet may find a place in that chain, and perhaps photographers will be able to do final adjustment work on an iPad instead of bringing a laptop.

 We’ll see when the 9.7-inch iPad Pro begins to ship.
 As Craig notes in his report, it’s not clear whether this capability extends to other hardware or if this iPad Pro is the only one.
 But with a ColorSync foundation in iOS, it puts more “Pro” into iPad Pro.

-If you like the work I do, please consider signing up for my low-volume mailing list that I use to announce new projects and items that I think my readers would be interested in.
-(It’s hosted by MailChimp, so if you decide I’ve gotten too chatty in the future, you can unsubscribe easily.)
+If you like the work I do, please consider signing up for my low-volume newsletter that I use to announce new projects, items, and giveaways that I think my readers would be interested in.